Code-Institute-Submissions/facefinder/README.md

 - [BootStrap3](https://https://getbootstrap.com/)
     - The project uses **BootStrap3** to assist the Developer with a build in css libaray ,aswell reusable components.
+    - This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 - [Ajax](https://https://www.w3schools.com/)
    - Update a web page without reloading the page, requesting data from a servers,